GaryChamberlain/garychamberlain.github.io/_posts/2015-06-24-startup-website.md

 ## Hosting

+### WordPress et al
 While tools like WordPress are free, you still need to put them someplace online.
 As a startup, you probably shouldn't need to pay more thatn $10 a month.
-If you use standard
+If you use standard software like WordPress, you can easily move it to a more capable (more expensive) server _when you need to_.

+Consider popular providers such as [SiteGround](https://www.siteground.com/) or [HostGator](http://www.hostgator.com/).

+### Free